nmaekawa/hx-provision/README.rst

 hx-provision
 ===============

-Ansible provisioning for HarvardX projects:
+Ansible provisioning for HarvardX projects.

-* hxighlighter, a UI client for AnnotationsX
-* hxat, a UI server for AnnotationsX
-* catchpy, a storage server for AnnotationsX
-* hximg, iiif image infrastructure

 To learn more about these projects, visit the hx wiki *** hx wiki link HERE ***.